TeogopK/Movie-Review-Sentiment-Analyzer/README.md

 ## Training

-1. Reads the reviews from *movieReviews.txt*.
+1. Reads the reviews from the provided *reviewsIn Reader* (e.g. the *movieReviews.txt* file in Resources).
 2. Calculates the sentiment score for each word as the average rating it appears in.
-3. Ignores stopwords and non-word characters during analysis.
+3. Ignores stopwords from the provided *stopwordsIn Reader* (e.g. the *stopwords.txt* file in Resources) and non-word characters during analysis.

 ## Recognition